TheMarex/ba-thesis/text/5_pushrecovery.md

 ## Capture Point

-Koolen et. al. \cite{koolen2012capturability} derive the Capture Point for multiple models based on the 3D-LIPM.
+Koolen et al. \cite{koolen2012capturability} derive the Capture Point for multiple models based on the 3D-LIPM.
 The simplest model is the 3D Linear Inverted Pendulum with a point contact and a massless telescopic rod.
 If we use the LIP equations \ref{eq:lip-x} and \ref{eq:lip-y} with zero input torque,